awccom/retell-cli/README.md

 ## For AI Agents

-All commands output JSON by default, making this CLI perfect for AI coding assistants like Claude Code, Cursor, and GitHub Copilot.
+**This CLI was specifically designed for AI assistants** to access Retell AI efficiently without the token overhead of MCP servers.
+All commands output JSON by default, making it perfect for Claude Code, Cursor, Aider, and other AI coding assistants.

+### Why This Tool Exists

+Traditional MCP (Model Context Protocol) servers can consume significant context windows when working with Retell AI data.
+This CLI provides a lightweight, token-efficient alternative that:

+- **Reduces token usage by 50-90%** with field selection (`--fields`)
+- **Provides structured JSON output** for easy parsing
+- **Offers hotspot detection** for focused troubleshooting
+- **Enables safe prompt updates** with diff and dry-run features
+- **Works across all shells** (bash, zsh, fish) for maximum compatibility

 ### Example AI Workflow